PCOS (Polycystic Ovary Syndrome): Symptoms, Causes & Treatments

 Medicover offers patients international standards medical treatment and patient care.
 The clinic is well equipped with the latest tools and equipment for providing advanced medical treatments.
 Medicover has a state of the art laboratory which is used for fertilisation and embryo culturing.

 Q: I was diagnosed with polycystic ovaries last year.
-Can I get pregnant and have children naturally?
+Can I get pregnant with PCOS and have children naturally?

 A: Most women with PCOS find it difficult to get pregnant naturally and are advised IVF treatment as the best option to have children.

 Q: My daughter has PCOS for several years.
 Now we are looking for a boy for her marriage.
-Will her medical condition prevent her from having children?
+Is it possible to get pregnant with pcos?

 A: She may not be able to conceive naturally but with the help of medical treatment she can have children.